Skip to content

 *A Fatigue Cap is a hat that was commonly worn during the Civil War.

 *A Drill Parade is a formation of Soldiers marching close to each other with restricted movement.
-It is different from celebratory parades.

 These next five documents apply only to Company B. After the resignation of Captain Richard Wallace, an election was held to replace him.
 Charles Throop won that election.
 Since these documents were written in cursive, a transcription has been placed below them.